-- 1. After pressing (by press (Application Switch Settings) to display the Application Switch Registration screen. - Press [1] (Load Application Select), select the applications to be loaded from the applications displayed in "Unloaded Applications" at the bottom part of the screen, and then press [1] (Set).
-Press [1] (Load Application Select) once again, when an error message "Loading application failed" is displayed.
+- 1. After pressing with press (Application Switch Settings) to display the Application Switch Registration screen. - Press [] (Load Application Select), select the applications to be loaded from the applications displayed in "Unloaded Applications" at the bottom part of the screen, and then press [] (Set).
+Press [] (Load Application Select) once again, when an error message "Loading application failed" is displayed.